komodoresoft/KMAK/README.md

 ```
 kmak.exe make.kmk compile
 ```
 from the main directory.
-It will produce a `kmak0.exe` file that you can then rename `kmak.exe` to use.
+It will produce a `kmak0.exe`/`kmak0` file that you can then rename `kmak.exe`/`kmak` to use.

 ## Starting
+The example below is the one for the Windows version, but building on Linux is the same.

 ```
-usage: kmak.exe InputFile <Task>
+usage: kmak InputFile <Task>
 ```

 For example with `make.kmk` in `example`:
 ```
-# Global Variables
+# Variables
 CC = gcc
 SRC = game.c
 TARGET = game.exe

 # Tasks
 task clean
+	print Cleaning...
 	cmd del $(TARGET)

 task run
+	print Running...
 	cmd $(TARGET)

 task make
+	print Making project...
 	cmd $(CC) -o $(TARGET) $(SRC)
 ```